Studio executives and Hollywood power players are still questioning the timing and suddenness of Iger’s exit

 “I wouldn’t necessarily infer any other motive beyond what appears to be an attempt to provide more clarity on management succession — a recurring question for investors — with ample time to hopefully facilitate a seamless transition,” CFRA media analyst Tuna Amobi told TheWrap.
 “I don’t know that there’s necessarily a perfect timing for such a transition in a company such as Disney, though there could very well be an imperfect (or far from perfect) timing for a variety of reasons, both expected and unforeseen.”

-17 Live-Action Disney Movies in the Works (Photos)
+16 Disney Live-Action Remakes of Animated Hits in the Works (Photos)

 - Getty Images/Disney